UniMath/agda-unimath/src/univalent-combinatorics/finite-connected-components.lagda.md

   is-finite-equiv' (equiv-unit-trunc-Set (_ , H))
 ```

-### Dependent sums of types with finite connectected components
+### Dependent sums of types with finitely many connected components

 The total space of a family of types with finitely many connected components has
 finitely many connected components when the base is `0`-connected and its based